 There is one final and essential element to this debate that has been definitively proven: reading is faster than listening.

-According to various sources, the average adult reads text at around 250 to 300 words per minute.
+According to various sources, the average adult reads text at a rate of around 250 to 300 words per minute.
 The recommended talking speed for high comprehension is 150 to 160 words per minute.
-By comparison, auctioneers speak at 250 words per minute, the same rate as reading.
+By comparison, auctioneers speak at a rate of 250 words per minute, the same rate as reading.

 Who wants to talk as fast as an auctioneer?
-Not many, however, our transcribers can take an auctioneer’s audio and turn them into files that are easy to read and review any time.
+Not many, however, our transcribers can take an auctioneer’s audio and turn it into files that are easy to read and review at any time.

-Manual transcription services are beneficial for universities and businesses to help their employees and students increase their retention, comprehension, and efficiency.
+Manual transcription services are beneficial for universities and businesses, helping their employees and students enhance their retention, comprehension, and efficiency.

-The bottom line is that there are many different ways individuals learn and understand a concept.
-They don’t all rely on their listening skills alone.
-Transcription services assist many sectors, such as forums, student lectures, business meetings, conference calls, and peer group discussions.
-Transcription works for anything recorded via audio or video.
+The bottom line is that individuals learn and understand concepts in various ways.
+They don’t all rely solely on their listening skills.
+Transcription services support various sectors, including forums, student lectures, business meetings, conference calls, and peer group discussions.
+Transcription works for any recording made via audio or video.

-Give your students or employees the tools to do the outstanding job you know that can do.
-Individuals that prefer to read will appreciate the option of receiving a professionally prepared transcript.
+Give your students or employees the tools to do the outstanding job you know they are capable of doing.
+Individuals who prefer to read will appreciate the option of receiving a professionally prepared transcript.